Nikolai Nazarenko: Republican activist

-On 17 May 1985, he attended a speech given by President Ronald Reagan at a meeting of the Republican Heritage Groups Council at the Omni Shoreham Hotel representing the Cossack American Republican National Federation.
+On 17 May 1985, Nazarenko attended a speech given by President Ronald Reagan at a meeting of the Republican Heritage Groups Council at the Omni Shoreham Hotel representing the Cossack American Republican National Federation.
 The next day, Nazarenko was interviewed by the American journalist Russ Bellant.
 Before Bellant, Nazarenko produced a briefcase full of anti-Semitic literature on the "Jewish question", Cossack publications and memorabilia from his service in the Wehrmacht and the Waffen-SS.
 Bellant described Nazarenko as a muscular man standing 6'1 with a flamboyant mustache and an unnatural energy for a man of his age together with an immense capacity to consume vodka, to chain-smoke and to express his raging hatred for Jews and Russians.
 In common with many other Cossack emigres, Nazarenko insisted the Cossacks were a distinctive nation who were not Russians despite speaking Russian.
 Nazarenko told Bellant that Jews were his "ideological enemies", claiming that Jews invented Communism to oppress Gentiles, and that he was proud to have fought for Nazi Germany.
 Nazarenko when questioned, denied the Holocaust, saying that "Jews didn't die from gas chambers.
-Those mountains of bones are from people who staved to death or died of disease".
+Those mountains of bones are from people who starved to death or died of disease".
 In 2014, Bellant recalled: "I interviewed the Cossack guy; he showed me his pension from service in the SS in World War II, and how he was affiliated with free Nazi groups in the United States, and he was just very unrepentant."

-Nazarenko also told Bellant that he was in contact with "patriotic" publications such as Thunderbolt (a white supremacist magazine edited by Edward Reed Fields), The Spotlight and Instauration, submitting them articles.
+Nazarenko also told Bellant that he was in contact with "patriotic" publications such as The Thunderbolt, The Spotlight and Instauration, submitting them articles.
 Nazarenko lived comfortably on a veteran's pension provided by the West German government.
-Nazarenko boosted to Bellant that when meeting Nazis: "They respect me because I was a former German Army officer.
-Sometimes when I meet these guys, they say 'Heil Hitler!'".
+Nazarenko boasted to Bellant that when meeting Nazis: "They respect me because I was a former German Army officer.
+Sometimes when I meet these guys, they say 'Heil Hitler!'"
 Much of Nazarenko's time in the 1980s was taken up with trying to discredit the Office of Special Investigations, the branch of the Justice Department responsible for investigating accused Nazi war criminals living in the United States, which he called part of a "Communist" plot to deport him from the United States.